Savannah Guthrie Admits Mid-Interview With Team Depp That Her Hubby ‘Consulted’ for Them

-Savannah Guthrie’s husband Michael Feldman worked as a consultant for Johnny Depp’s legal team during his explosive defamation trial against his ex-wife, the Today Show host revealed on Wednesday.
+Savannah Guthrie’s husband Michael Feldman worked as a consultant for Johnny Depp’s legal team during Depp’s explosive defamation trial against ex-wife Amber Heard, the Today Show host revealed on Wednesday.

 “A quick disclosure, my husband has done consulting work for the Depp legal team, but not in connection with this interview,” the NBC News anchor casually noted just before launching into an interview with Depp’s two lawyers.